 If you continue to the area between the Brooklyn Bridge and Manhattan Bridge you can take a break and ride the historic Jane’s Carousel.
 When it’s time to eat, stop by the picnic grove for easy setup or sprawl on the lawn here between the two bridges as you get what we think are the best views in the city.
 Not only do you have views of two of the most famous bridges in NYC, but you also get one of the best-unobstructed views of the NYC skyline from across the East River.

-The remaining waterfront strip and locations to explore are Piers 1-6, each competing with its own greenspace and recreational stimulation.
+The remaining waterfront strip and locations to explore are Piers 1-6, each competing with its own greenspace and recreational stimulation, which are some of the best piers in NYC.
 If you have to choose, opt for Pier 1 with its 300-piece step work called Granite Prospect, which mirrors the panoramic view.
 Or, head to Pier 6, where you can find a seat in the largest sandbox of the concrete jungle.

 There are also a few restroom facilities here too, making it really ideal for a picnic.